m0ngr31/kanzi/README.md

 # Getting Help

 If you run into an actual issue with the code, please open an Issue here on Github.
-If you need help getting a server going or configuring the Skill, pleas visit the [support thread on the Kodi forum.](http://forum.kodi.tv/showthread.php?tid=254502)
+If you need help getting a server going or configuring the Skill, please visit the [support thread on the Kodi forum.](http://forum.kodi.tv/showthread.php?tid=254502)